Septima/spatialsuite-s4/README.md

 * your start up script, or
 * at regular intervals, eg. wget "[YOURSITE]/jsp/modules/s4/buildIndex.jsp" in task/cron scheduler

-## <a name="build.site"></a> Separate indexes for separate sites
+### <a name="build.site"></a> Separate indexes for separate sites

-In some situations you might want to index differently in internal sitea vs external sites.
+In some situations you might want to index differently in internal sites vs external sites.
 Please see https://github.com/Septima/spatialsuite-s4/wiki/Separate-indexes-for-separate-sites

-## <a name="externaldb"></a> Using an external database instead of the embedded database
+### <a name="externaldb"></a> Using an external database instead of the embedded database

 Spatial Map versions prior to 2.7 don't include an embedded database.
 You must create a database in postgres.
 Please see https://github.com/Septima/spatialsuite-s4/wiki/How-to-use-an-external-database